chrisfcarroll/Azure-VM-Run/README.md

 -   Go old-school, and script a VM and send a repo and data to it over ssh

 ### OR You Could:
--   Use these two scripts to do either of those two tasks for you in 10 minutes _and_ help you learn how it all worked at your leisure.
+-   Use these two scripts to do either of those two tasks for you in 5 minutes _and_ help you learn how it all worked at your leisure.

 #### *Required:*

 1. An [Azure Subscription](https://azure.com) with access to create resources.
-   NB This will work on a Free Tier subscriptions but provisioning will be slow and you won't have any GPU.
+   _NB This will work on a Free Tier subscriptions but provisioning will be slower and you won't have any GPU._
 2. [PowerShell](https://github.com/PowerShell/PowerShell)
 3. Step zero for both options is, [install the az cli, and login](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)